 - (a) Regardless of the age of the animal at initial vaccination, a booster vaccination shall be required one year later. - (b) Thereafter, the interval between revaccinations shall conform to the recommendations of the vaccine manufacturer. - 6.3 Vaccination Exemption: If, after an animal receives one initial and one booster rabies vaccination, a licensed veterinarian determines that an additional vaccination would endanger the animal's life due to disease or other medical considerations, the animal may be exempted from the requirement for revaccination while the condition exists.
 The licensed veterinarian must complete and submit to the Department an "Exemption From Rabies Vaccination Certificate" on a form approved by the Department.
 A copy of the Certificate shall be provided to the Department.
-If an exempted animal bites another animal or person and the Department seeks to determine the immune status of the biting exempted animal, immune status testing must be provided at the expense of the Owner. - 6.4 A Rabies Vaccination Certificate using the National Association of State Public Health Veterinarians (NASPHV) Form 51 (revised 2007) or equivalent will be issued by the Veterinarian.
+If an exempted animal bites another person and the Department seeks to determine the immune status of the biting exempted animal, serological testing must be provided at the expense of the Owner. - 6.4 A Rabies Vaccination Certificate using the National Association of State Public Health Veterinarians (NASPHV) Form 51 (revised 2007) or a reasonable facsimile form containing each and every single item of information required on NASPHV Form 51 (revised 2007) will be issued by the Veterinarian.
 A copy of the form will be provided to the Owner and the original filed with the veterinarian, Animal Shelter, or other Animal Welfare Organization incorporated and operated under section 501(c)(3) of the Internal Revenue Code (IRS).
 Along with a copy of the Certificate, the veterinarian will issue a durable tag.
 The tag will include the year of vaccination, name of the clinic/veterinarian, an address of the clinic/veterinarian and a unique number.
-The tag number will be placed on the Certificate. - 6.5 The Owner is responsible for assuring that the rabies tag is securely attached to a collar or harness or show proof of current rabies status as indicated in Section 6.4 upon request. - 6.6 Unvaccinated animals more than 3 months of age that are acquired or moved into Flathead County must be vaccinated within 30 days of purchase or arrival unless there is documented evidence of current vaccination. - 6.7 The safety and efficacy of rabies vaccination for wildlife and hybrids have not been established and no rabies vaccinations are licensed for these animals.
-Hybrids and wildlife animals will be treated as unvaccinated animals.
+The tag number will be placed on the Certificate. - 6.5 The Owner is responsible for assuring that the rabies tag is securely attached to a collar or harness or show proof of current rabies status as indicated in Section 6.4 upon request. - 6.6 Unvaccinated animals more than 3 months of age that are acquired or moved into Flathead County must be vaccinated within 30 days of purchase or arrival unless there is documented evidence of current vaccination. - 6.7 Hybrids and wildlife animals will be treated as unvaccinated animals.